Teichlab/rbcde/README.md

 `rbcde.RBC()`'s `clus_key` argument controls which `.obs` column is used for the grouping, and a combination of `layer` and `use_raw` can instruct the function to retrieve expression data from `.X`, `.layers` or `.raw`. `rbcde.filter_markers()` takes the computed coefficient values and thresholds them into a list of per-cluster markers.
 The thresholding can be controlled via the `thresh` argument, with a range of literature [critical values](https://en.wikipedia.org/wiki/Effect_size#Pearson_r_or_correlation_coefficient) available.
 A helper dictionary, compatible with the formatting scanpy plotting functions accept in the `var_names` argument.

-Analogous functions exist for scanpy-independent data analysis, and can ingest any data matrix with variables as rows and observations as columns.
+Analogous functions exist for scanpy-independent data analysis, and can ingest any data matrix with variables as rows and observations as columns along with a vector of cluster/group assignments for the observations and a second vector of variable names.
 The filtering function does not produce a helper dictionary, only yielding the marker data frame.

 	results = rbcde.matrix.RBC(data, clusters, vars)
 	degs = rbcde.matrix.filter_markers(results)